chrisgarcia001/Notebooks/cabin_rental_revenue_management/README.md

 # Optimizing Vacation Cabin Rental Revenues

-This notebook demonstrates how to use one aspect of Revenue Management, optimal capacity allocation, to maximize revenues attained by renting out vacation cabins over a long weekend.
+This notebook demonstrates how to use one aspect of Revenue Management (RM), optimal capacity allocation, to maximize revenues attained by renting out vacation cabins over a long weekend.
 In this example we have 3 small cabins, 5 medium cabins, and 3 large cabins that we can rent out.
 We are also provided with a demand forecast and best prices for the available rental slots over the weekend.
 We compare two integer programming-based optimization policies (one that allows larger cabins to